 Whether you are enrolled on the October or January 10-week course, all prospective BA students who apply to Central Saint Martins will be invited to take part in a formal portfolio review with BA tutors in early March.
 Shortly after this review, students are informed if they have been offered a place on the BA Graphic Communication Design course at CSM.

 Prospective MA students who apply for a place on the MA Graphic Communication Design at CSM will be invited to take part in an informal review / discussion with an MA admissions tutor, prior to their portfolio submission online.

 Professional portfolio students will be invited to take part in a portfolio review with with an industry professional.

-Student Story: Interview and video of Graphics Folio graduate Ana Rita Otsuka on the Central Saint Martins short course blog.
+Student Story: video interview with Graphics Folio graduate Ana Rita Otsuka

 As a graphic designer and communications professional Rachel Kirk brings a wide range of skills and experience to her teaching.
 She has been living, studying and working in London for over 20 years.
 She was awarded a First Class BA in Graphic Design from Sir John Cass School of Art, Architecture & Design (London Metropolitan University).
-Following her BA she was selected to take part in the national Design Factory Symposium at The Design Museum and exhibited at The Design Junction during The London Design Festival 2012.
-After working as a marketing manager, communications consultant and freelance designer for a number of years Rachel returned to education, undertaking an MA in Graphic Communications Design at Central Saint Martins.
-In 2017 Rachel was selected as one of ten designers and visual artists from CSM to collaborate with musicians from The Guildhall School of Music & Drama to produce an audio visual event for The Barbican’s Curious Festival.
-Today Rachel works as a communications consultant, freelance designer and teaches at CSM.
+After working as a marketing manager, communications consultant and freelance designer Rachel returned to education in 2016 to undertake an MA in Graphic Communications Design at Central Saint Martins.
+Today Rachel works as a communications consultant, freelance designer and design educator.

 How to apply